-That being said, puppies usually need to poop fairly quickly after they’ve eaten, so they’ll likely be needing to poop at least 4 times per day during their first 4 months.
+Puppies usually need to poop fairly quickly after they’ve eaten, so they’ll likely be needing to poop at least 4 times per day during their first 4 months.
 Lucky you!

 Potty training a stubborn puppy

-Some puppies might come across as stubborn because they keep having accidents in the house.
+Some puppies might come across as “stubborn” because they keep having accidents in the house.

 Evaluate the situation and set up very clear structures:

-1. Are you taking the puppy out immediately after meals, naps, and playtime?
+1. Are you taking the puppy out immediately after meals, naps and playtime?

 2. Create set mealtimes rather than free-feeding your puppy.
 That way it’ll be a lot easier to gauge when your puppy needs to use the bathroom.